ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

 ### CRN query examples
 {: #crn-query-examples}

-Use URL encoded CRN queries to filter registrations by service instance, resource type, or resource name.
+Use URL encoded CRN queries to filter registrations by {{site.data.keyword.keymanagementserviceshort}} instance, resource type, or resource name.
 To learn more about CRN segments and format, see
 [Cloud Resource Names](/docs/resources?topic=resources-crn){: external}.